stcarrez/ada-security/README.md

 ![Commits](https://img.shields.io/github/commits-since/stcarrez/ada-security/1.1.2.svg)

 This Ada05 library provides some security frameworks needed by some Web applications.
-It allows a web application to integrate easily with Google, Yahoo!, Facebook and Google+ authentication systems.
+It allows a web application to integrate easily with Yahoo!, Facebook and Google+ authentication systems.
 The library includes: